 Prior to the opening of the children’s room, the head librarian, Jennie M. Connor, had taken a course in children’s services at the Carnegie Library in Pittsburgh – the only library in the United States that offered the course at the time.
 After returning to Great Falls, Connor instructed Josephine Trigg, who studied under her as an apprentice without pay for six months.
 Trigg later stated that “unusual vision was shown in opening a children’s library here” (“Miss Trigg” 1941, p.5).

 Josephine Trigg was a close friend of Charlie and Nancy Russell, both of whom visited the library often.
 Charlie Russell especially liked to visit the library during the Christmas holidays and Trigg suggested to him that he paint a scene to go with the Christmas décor of the Children’s room.
 Agreeing, Russell painted “The Night Before Christmas” and gave it to the Children’s Room.
-The painting was unsigned and undated, church caused Trigg some concern given Russell’s widespread reputation, but Russell insisted that he had “made it just for fun” (Kilroy 1965).
+The painting was unsigned and undated, which caused Trigg some concern given Russell’s widespread reputation, but Russell insisted that he had “made it just for fun” (Kilroy 1965).

 Library Services Expand

-The library’s collections continued to grow and to meet community demand a separate collection of 250 books was set up at the West Side Bank in 1920.
+As the library’s collections continued to grow, and to meet community demand, a separate collection of 250 books was set up at the West Side Bank in 1920.
 In 1923, the collection was moved to the West Side fire station.
 By 1940, the collection had grown to almost 1500 books and the West Side Library was opened in the West Side Community Hall (located at 600 1st Avenue Southwest) and staffed with a part-time librarian.
 The West Side Library was closed and taken over for use as office space by the Army in 1942 and did not reopen for library service until early 1945.
 In 1947, still another collection was established, this time in the Bill Holt Recreation Building (located at 6th Avenue South and 15th Street) to serve the Bill Holt and Parkdale housing areas.

 In August of 1943, the Cascade County Library was established and was briefly housed in the old Valeria Library.
 The library started with a small number of books that had been donated by the Works Progress Administration (WPA), but eventually grew to a collection of over 20,000 books and also included records (LPs), filmstrips, record players and film projectors.
 The county library served mainly rural areas, including schools and their teachers.
 The county library also provided bookmobile service, funded through the Wroks Progress Administration County Library Project, to Cascade, Pondera, Teton and Judith Basin Counties (“Mrs. Amy Patterson”, 1960, p.
 13).

 County library headquarters were later moved to a site on Commercial Avenue (located at the Great Northern railroad tracks between 9th and 10th Avenues South and running diagonally to 2nd Street South) and then to quarters in the Shrine Club adjacent to the public library building.
-The move to the Shrine Club location was precipitated by the county collect ion being combined with the public library in 1959 (“Mrs. Amy Patterson”, 1960, p.
+The move to the Shrine Club location was precipitated by the county collection being combined with the public library in 1959 (“Mrs. Amy Patterson”, 1960, p.
 13).

 The public library began providing bookmobile service to the city of Great Falls in 1956.
 Great excitement accompanied the $15,000 purchase of the city’s first bookmobile and the service was viewed as “the modern day approximation of the general store” (“National Library Week”, 1958, p.
 25).

 Bookmobile service in the city was a continuance of years of rural library service, including the Cascade County Library WPA bookmobile and bookmobile services in other communities around the state.
 An early form of bookmobile service began in 1921 when the general manager of the Anaconda Company’s Lumber Division had given the Missoula County librarian permission to leave books at the company’s headquarters and camps in Bonner, in addition to a hotel where many of the company’s crews stayed.
-Within a year, the service had proven such a success that the general manager arranged for construction of a special railroad car to c carry books, magazines and newspapers to the company’s camps throughout the western part of the state (Harper 1897, pp.20-24).
+Within a year, the service had proven such a success that the general manager arranged for construction of a special railroad car to carry books, magazines and newspapers to the company’s camps throughout the western part of the state (Harper 1897, pp.20-24).

 Planning for a New Library